ICA-EGAD/RiC-AG/source/faq--how_to_extend_ric.md

 <http://myinstitution.org/projects/notarialRecords/ontology>
   a owl:Ontology ;
-# This ontology imports RiC-O 1.1; this is not absolutely necessary to do so when developing an extension, but throughout the development of the extension it may be very helpful.
+# This ontology imports RiC-O 1.1; this is not absolutely necessary to do when
+# developing an extension, but throughout the development of the extension it
+# may be very helpful.
   owl:imports <https://www.ica.org/standards/RiC/ontology/1.1> ;
   dc:title """An ontology for notarial records in my
             institution"""@en ;
-# It's good to declare a license, the contributors, and other metadata about the ontology here; we will skip this.
+# It's good to declare a license, the contributors, and other metadata about the
+# ontology here; we will skip this.
   vann:preferredNamespacePrefix "my-onto" ;
   vann:preferredNamespaceUri "http://myinstitution.org/projects/notarialRecords/ontology#" .